zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 * Understand the Essbase REST API functionality.

 ### Prerequisites
+This lab assumes you have:

-* A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
-* Essbase 21c instance
-* Service administrator role
-* Windows Operating System for Essbase add-ins (Smart View and Cube Designer)
-* Files: Sample\_Basic.xlsx, Data\_Basic.txt, Dim_Market.txt
-* You have completed:
+- You have completed:
-     * Lab: Generate SSH Keys (Free-tier and Paid Tenants only)
-     * Lab: Prepare Setup (Free-tier and Paid Tenants only)
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-     * Lab: Environment Setup
+    - Lab: Environment Setup
-     * Lab: Introduction to Essbase
-     * Lab: Initialize Environment
+    - Lab: Initialize Environment
-     * Lab: Essbase Features: Basic
+    - Lab: Essbase Features: Basic

 ## Task 1: Dimension build using Rule file